Orthogonal-Research-Lab/Proposals/Physical Intelligence mini-grant/README.md

-Thought-pad for Physical Intelligence, [FQXi "Intelligence in the Physical World"](https://fqxi.org/grants/large/initial) mini-grant.
+Thought-pad for Physical Intelligence, [FQXi "Intelligence in the Physical World"](https://fqxi.org/grants/large/initial) full grant.

-Initial application due on February 11th.
+Initial application due on February 11th [RFP](https://fqxi.org/data/documents/2018-Request-for-Proposals.pdf).
 Proposal should include the following:

-* 300 - 500 word summary of the project, explicitly addressing why it is topical, foundational and unconventional
+* 300 - 500 word summary of the project, explicitly addressing why it is topical, foundational and unconventional.

 * draft budget with description not exceeding 200 words, including an approximate total cost over the life of the award and explanation of how funds would be spent.